bucket-list/abl-skeleton/README.md

 ESLint will throw a warning for 'no-console' if you forget this principal and use console.log().

 ## 'Safe' $apply in Angular.js
-To avoid triggering the '$apply already in progress' error (for me I find I hit most often when integrating third party plugins that trigger a lot of DOM events), you can use a 'safeApply' method that checks the current phase before executing your function.
+To avoid triggering the *$apply already in progress error* (for me I find I hit most often when integrating third party plugins that trigger a lot of DOM events), you can use a 'safeApply' method that checks the current phase before executing your function.
 This is patched into the $scope object of topmost controller (NavController), and Angular propagates it throughout the rest of the application:

 ```javascript
 $scope.safeApply = function(fn) {